Listen to the sounds of Miami Beach waves while you scroll.

 Established in 1942 as the first liberal URJ-affiliated Reform synagogue in the area, Temple Beth Sholom (House of Peace) has consistently been an energetic, growing congregation embracing all who are interested in joining our community.
 Ours is a friendly, large, and diverse group encompassing individuals of every age and demographic from the local and international Jewish community.
 Our temple family includes interfaith couples and families, single parents, young couples, seniors, many ethnic backgrounds, members of the LGBT community, and more.

-Throughout the years, we have focused on issue areas such as criminal justice reform, immigration rights, gun violence prevention, and food insecurity.
-We have partnered with several organizations around Miami and the state of Florida to advance our mission of creating a just and equitable society.
-Ongoing community partnerships include the Florida Rights Restoration Coalition, Moms Demand Action for Gun Sense in America, the Florida Immigrant Coalition, and the American Friends Service Committee of Miami.
+We have focused on issue areas including criminal justice reform, immigration rights, gun violence prevention, and food insecurity.
+We have partnered with organizations in Miami as well as Florida to advance the creation of a just and equitable society: Florida Rights Restoration Coalition, Moms Demand Action for Gun Sense in America, the Florida Immigrant Coalition, and the American Friends Service Committee of Miami.

 The Tribe cultivates a supportive, stimulating and inclusive environment for South Florida’s diverse young Jewish professionals, empowering them with the skills to become leaders and take positive action in support of our community and beyond.

 Our annual Mitzvah Day includes dozens of community projects and our annual Soup Contest all benefitting local charities and organizations.